 - Choose the number of people.

 - Pay online the total price of the program.

 - Once payed, the booking is subject to confirmation according to the availability.
 If you want to check the availability before paying, write us at firstname.lastname@example.org.

 - Cancellation policy (with 100% reimbursement) is with 31 days’ notice.

 - Round trip transportation by bus from Puerto Natales to Torres del Paine National Park.

 - Connecting shuttle from the reception of Laguna Amarga to Las Torres area.

 - Catamaran from Pehoé area to Pudeto area.

-- Accommodation in shelters, in shared rooms with bunks (includes sheets, towel, soap and shampoo):
+- Accommodation in shelters, in shared rooms with bunks (includes bed with sheets, towel, soap and shampoo):